This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 The first few days after labor and delivery can actually be full or worry and anxiety about your milk not coming.
 I remember I was freaking out because it felt like my milk was never going to come – it took my body 5 days to start producing it!
 During this time, I learnt it’s very important not to feed formula to your baby, as he/she needs to keep sucking from your breasts for your body to start producing milk!

 4) BABY STARTING ON SOLIDS

 When your baby starts on solids, he/she will naturally start breast or bottle feeding less (you might even have a baby refusing the bottle), and your milk will supply will decrease.
 If you are breastfeeding, you might not even notice it (I didn’t).
 However, if you are pumping you will notice that the amount of milk you can collect is going down.

 According to Kellymom, if baby started solids early (before around 6 months) or is eating lots of solids early on, you are more likely to notice a drop in supply.
 A very gradual start to solids around 6 months or later is less likely to affect milk supply.

 If this is the cause of your drop in milk supply, there’s nothing to worry about!
 This is a normal part of the breastfeeding journey.
 It just means your baby is growing up 🙂

 5) BOTTLE FEEDING THE TRADITIONAL WAY

-If you are pumping and bottle feeding your baby the traditional way (baby lying down horizontally and vertical bottle pouring milk into their mouth), there’s a very high chance that your baby is gulping milk down too quickly.
+If you are experiencing a sudden drop in milk supply when exclusively pumping and you are bottle feeding your baby the traditional way (baby lying down horizontally and vertical bottle pouring milk into their mouth), there’s a very high chance that your baby is gulping milk down too quickly.